Can You Repackage MCA Loans?

 1. Can I combine all my MCA loans into one?

-2. Is MCA consolidation legal?
+2. Is MCA Restructuring legal?

 If done correctly through negotiation or refinancing, your credit may recover faster.
 If you default first, your score may already be affected.